Twilight0/repository.twilight0/service.subtitles.subtitles.gr/README.md

 -----
 Search and download subtitles from subtitles.gr, xsubs.tv and subztv.gr

-Kodi Addon for http://www.subtitles.gr/, http://xsubs.tv/ and http://subztv.gr/
+Kodi Addon for http://www.subtitles.gr/, http://xsubs.tv/ and http://subztv.club/

-This service is not published nor endorsed by subtitles.gr, xsubs.tv and subztv.gr
+This service is not published nor endorsed by subtitles.gr, xsubs.tv and subztv.club

 Artwork